maxpoletaev/django-micro/README.rst

 Compatibility
 =============

-We will try to support only latest stable version of Django.
+Micro based only on latest stable version of Django.
 This is the only way to keep codebase of django-micro clean, without hacks for many versions of Django.

 - **Django version:** >=1.10, <1.11
 - **Python version:** 2.7, >=3.4